 Lucy mumbled something about ‘Diva’ and ‘Bitch’ as she lifted her T-Shirt and dropped it on the floor, then stood out of her knickers and trudged naked to the bathroom.
 Kevin took no notice.

 He picked up a cloth on the counter and ran it under the tap.
 As much as he loved Lucy his OCD hit fever pitch when he was in her flat.
 That touch of vulnerability she tried to hide along with her aversion to housework always sent his stress levels off at a kilter.
-He often followed her round with a damp cloth and a bin bag.
-He picked her T-shirt up off the floor and with barely a touch he lifted her discarded knickers putting them both in the already overflowing wash basket.
+He’d followed her round with a damp cloth and a bin bag for years.
+He picked her T-shirt and discarded knickers off the floor and put them in the already overflowing wash basket.

 “Madonna will be chafing in her corset” he shouted through the bathroom door.

-The kettle popped and he walked back over to the kitchen, humming ‘Like a Virgin’ as he reached into the cupboard for two cups and a jar of Nescafe.
+The kettle popped and he walked back over to the kitchen, humming ‘Like a Virgin’ as he reached into the cupboard for two cups.

-Lucy lent forward just a touch and steadied herself with her palms flat against the tiles.
+Lucy lent forward just a touch and steadied her hands flat against the tiles.
 The steaming jets of water beating at her back.
-She lifted her head and arched into the flow.
+Lifting her head she arched into the flow.
 She let the steam blanket her body and fell into it, soothing the pressure in her head.
-Ten minutes later she pushed back on her palms and lent back against the glass.
+Ten minutes later she pushed back and lent against the glass.
 The headache had eased but there was still a fog around what happened last night.
 Was it really him?
 Maybe she’d imagined it.
 It could have been the shock of the shooting.
 Maybe it just brought back the stuff she’d kept buried in her head, but she wouldn’t go there, she couldn’t go there.

 His mind flew to Jasmin, her face twisted in pain, a hole in her chest.
 He felt his cock soften in his hand.
 He let go.
 He lifted his arm and ran both hands through his hair.
 He tried to end it weeks ago, she just wouldn’t accept it.
 Where ever he went she was there, every premier, every after show party.
 His guys knew not to let her near, but somehow she always was.
 Only last week she had cornered him in the gents toilets at the MTV awards.
 She was wearing nothing but a taupe mac and a pair of killer red heels.
 What could he say, he was human!
 He’d fucked her up against the wall, without even opening her mac.
 He called it goodbye, she called it proof.